 - ¼ cup black treacle, see Recipes Notes (1¾ oz, 50g)

 - 1 tsp ground cinnamon

 - 1 tsp ground ginger

-- First make the dough by rubbing the butter into the flour in a large baking bowl.
+- Rub the butter into the flour in a large baking bowl.
 Now mix in the yeast, salt and sugar.
 Stir in the water and mix with your hand to form a fairly smooth dough.
 You do not need to knead it.
-Cover with a damp cloth or cling film and leave to rest for 2 hours.
+Cover with a damp cloth or cling film (plastic wrap) and leave to rest for 2 hours.

 - While the dough is fermenting you can weigh out the rest of the ingredients.
 In a sauce pan slowly melt the butter and sugar together.
 This mixture will look terrible and split to begin with but keep stirring and it will all come together eventually.
 Stir in the spices and leave to cool completely.

-- When the dough has rested remove 400g (14 oz) of the dough, keep this for the top and bottom layer.
+- When the dough has rested remove 3-1/3 cups (14 oz, 400g) of the dough, keep this for the top and bottom layer.

 - In the mixing bowl incorporate the remaining dough with the sugar, butter and spice mixture with your hand.
 Again, this takes a while to incorporate but it comes together in the end.
 Now stir in the fruit.

-- Lightly grease your loaf pan with a bit of butter or flavorless cooking oil.
+- Lightly grease a standard loaf pan with a bit of butter or flavorless cooking oil.

 - Roll out the remaining dough on a lightly floured work surface.
 Roll it out to the depth of roughly ½ cm (about ¼ inch).
 It needs to be big enough to cover the bottom and top.
 You can use the loaf pan to cut out the right size.

 - Lay the bottom layer of dough in the pan.
 Pour in the fruit mixture and flatten this out.
 Now lay the top over and brush it with a beaten egg.